gbeine/knx2mqtt/README.md

             "address": "5/0/20",
             "type": "DPTHumidity"
         },
+        {
+            "override_topic": "use/this/on/mqtt"
+            "address": "5/0/29",
+            "type": "DPTHumidity"
+        },
         ...
     ]
     ...
 ```

 Each item need an `address` (the group address) and a `type`.
+Optionally you can specify `override_topic`, then the representation on mqtt will not be `1/2/3` (Adress) but the provided topic name.
 Unfortunately, the list of types is not part of the xknx documentation.
 But the examples in the file I provide with the project may fit for the most purposes.
 All supported types can be found in the [xknx sources](https://github.com/XKNX/xknx/blob/main/xknx/dpt/__init__.py).